Armory sponsored this post.

 This means it can be extended beyond CI into CD, but CD is an extension beyond its original design — it wasn’t made for cloud deployment, which means that external scripts ✍️ are required.

-In Part 2 we’ll cover the role of continuous delivery and continuous deployment, the differences between the two, and how to make pizzas at scale that are better than mamma used to make.
+Read Part 2, where we cover the role of continuous delivery and continuous deployment, the differences between the two, and — stretching our analogy even further — how to make pizzas at scale that are better than mamma used to make.